Polaris Dawn: History

 The Polaris program was announced by Jared Isaacman in February 2022, five months after the first all-private astronaut mission, Inspiration4, which raised more than $250 million for St. Jude Children's Research Hospital and was also backed by Isaacman.
 The program is partnered with St. Jude for the three planned missions, for which the research hospital is the charity beneficiary.

 Development of technologies necessary for the mission was part of the program, including extravehicular activity (EVA) spacesuits, intersatellite laser communication links between the Dragon spacecraft and the Starlink constellation, and accommodation for the lack of an airlock in the Dragon capsule.

 Originally slated to fly in late 2022, the program suffered delays over the design of the EVA spacesuits and technical problems with SpaceX testing inter-satellite laser communication links.
 By October 2022, the launch had slipped to March 2023, and by February 2023, had slipped to no earlier than mid-2023.
 By mid-2023, the flight was delayed until 2024, with Isaacman confirming in December a launch date of April 2024.
 On June 7, Isaacman announced that the launch was scheduled no earlier than July 12, 2024.
 Three weeks later, the Polaris program announced on its X account that the earliest launch date was July 31, 2024.

 The mission was delayed again following the failure of a Falcon 9 rocket's upper stage on July 12, 2024.
 After SpaceX addressed the cause of the mishap, SpaceX's Dragon mission management director Sarah Walker announced in a July 26 news conference that Polaris Dawn would launch "in late summer" after the Crew-9 mission for NASA, which had been scheduled to launch no earlier than August 18 before its delay.
-SpaceX then said that it was targeting a August 26 launch date on August 7.
+SpaceX then said that it was targeting an August 26 launch date on August 7.
 SpaceX pushed the launch date back a day to August 27 in order to allow "additional time for teams to complete preflight" checkouts.
 The flight was further delayed by weather at the landing site and was scheduled for the early morning of September 6, 2024.

 A number of design changes were made to Dragon capsule Resilience before the launch.
 Several modifications were made to the interior of Crew Dragon Resilience, additional nitrogen and oxygen tanks were installed, a hatch with mechanical supports called the "skywalker" replaced the docking port, and the forward hatch was motorized.

 Crew Dragon Resilience arrived at the horizontal integration facility at LC-39A on August 21 where it was integrated with Falcon 9 booster B1083 and a second stage.
 The transporter erector rolled out of the horizontal integration facility in the early morning of August 24 to transport the rocket up to the pad and erect it next to the tower.
 The crews completed a dry dress rehearsal and static fire tests on August 25.
 After a series of further delays—mostly related to capsule recovery weather conditions in the landing zones five days following launch—Polaris Dawn was launched on September 10, 2024.